sageexplorer/Events-API/README.md

 ```

 ### You can create an event or events, you can share your events with others.
-## Managers can see all events, users can see only the events that belong to them or the ones shared to them.
+### Managers can see all events, users can see only the events that belong to them or the ones shared to them.
-## These events have APIs so that can be shared for Alexa or something similar

 API's (You need user_id, and Token to use this APIs)